 Starting tomato and pepper seeds indoors isn’t difficult.
 Sometimes the seeds take a little longer to germinate than other seeds, but the reward at harvesting season is well worth the wait!
 If you are not sure if this is the right time to start tomatoes and peppers in your zone, I’ll have a free cheat sheet for you at the end of this post.

 There is a trick to get these two types of seeds to germinate: heat.
 Tomato and pepper seeds, as well as herb seeds, benefit from using a heat mat, or some other heat source beneath the planting tray.
 If you don’t have a heat mat, try placing the tray on top of the refrigerator until the seeds are germinated.

 If you’d like to grow herbs, my friend Heidi at Healing Harvest Homestead has her Ultimate Guide to Growing Herbs right here.
 She has tons of great information about using herbs as well!

-Sowing Your Tomato and Pepper Seeds
+Starting Tomato and Pepper Seeds Indoors

 Sowing these seeds is easy.
 My favorite medium to sow in are peat pellets, but you can choose your favorite seed starting medium.
 The planting instructions are pretty much the same.

 A couple things to consider before planting are the soil that you are using and the ‘wetness’ of it.
 Make sure that whatever soil you are using is actually for seed starting.
 Often, people will want to cut corners in their gardening by using their garden soil.
 This will not yield the results you need, and can even kill your seedlings if they even sprout at all.

 Add water to your seed starting mix, or reconstitute your peat pellets if you are using those.
 The consistency of your soil should be wet, but not soggy.